alanlamsiu/NIAP/README.md

 It is recommended to use minimap2 to generate the .bam file input.

 A .gtf file indicating the accurate exon-exon junctions for error correction can be specified, especially for dRNA-seq data.
-NIAP comes with a script, `NIAP_split_read2intron_v1.1.pl`, to generate a such file, which indicating the borders of introns.
+NIAP comes with two scripts, `NIAP_split_read2intron_v1.1.pl` and `NIAP_exon2intron_v1.1.pl`, to generate a such file using short-read RNA-seq data and reference genome annotation, respectively, which indicating the borders of introns.

 The shematic illustration below describe when the `-injunc` option is needed, when speciying the `-junc` option for error correction.
 If the exon-exon junctions .gtf file is genreated by `NIAP_split_read2intron_v1.1.pl`, the `-injunc` option is required.